wicid-ai/wicid_firmware/README.md

    - After installation completes, you should see an updated `FTHRS3BOOT` drive

 3. **Install CircuitPython**:
+   - While in bootloader mode (indicated by solid green LED and availability of `FTHRS3BOOT` drive)
    - From the same CircuitPython page, download the latest `.UF2` file
    - Drag the downloaded `.UF2` file to the `FTHRS3BOOT` drive
    - The board will reboot automatically and you should now see a `CIRCUITPY` drive

+   **Note**: If installing a new OS without first updating the Bootloader, follow the steps in number 1 to get into bootloader mode.

 The board is now ready for library installation and application deployment.